Tau-hub/TauvHTB/tabby/writeup/tabby.md

 ![image-20201226114208147](img/image-20201226114208147.png)

-We know have our user.txt hash.
+We now have our user.txt hash.

 I will now add my ssh pub key to the authorized_keys file of ash.